A. Is your device compatible with my boat?

 According to the specification, an NMEA 2000 network has two terminators (120-Ohm resistors) connected to the NMEA 2000 bus ends.
 Device models with the T index at the end of their names contain a built-in terminator and should be connected to the network instead of the terminator.
 This allows zero-cost connection of the Devices to existing networks with no free connectors.
 Also, sometimes it is hard to find the end of the bus and terminator on large vessels.

-Note: models with built-in terminator are available for Barometer and Thermometer, and not available for Voyage Recorder.
+Note: models with built-in terminator are available for Barometer and Thermometer, and not available for other products.

 In this case, you can buy a device with a built-in terminator and install it on the network instead of terminator.